tbringloe/Bioinformatics-CrashCourse/README.md

 ```

 ## Tutorial 2 High Performance Computing
-Bioinformatics usually involves working with large datasets containing many GBs or even TBs of sequence information.
+Bioinformatics involves working with large datasets containing many GBs or even TBs of sequence information.
 Because there is so much information to work with, we cannot use normal laptops or desktops.
 We need computers with a lot of storage (i.e. disk) space for storing and writing files, and a lot of RAM (Random Access Memory) to work with lots of data at a given moment.
 Furthermore, resources can be distributed across nodes and cores in a system, allowing users to run many commands at the same time, or divide tasks into many smaller tasks, thus allowing users to complete commands in a shorter time frame.
 These needs are met by High Performance Computers (i.e. High Performance Computing; HPC).
 Canadian Universities share access to Compute Canada servers, but many institutions host private servers.
 One of the challenges on a shared system is tasks must be executed in an efficient manner; the system cannot be overloaded with tasks (otherwise this would quickly crash the system) and computational resources must be used in the most efficient manner possible to ensure the most amount of computation gets completed in the shortest amount of linear time.
 To facilitate this, shared servers use slurm scripts, which users use to submit their tasks to perform.
 Tasks are then queued and run when resources become available.

 Here is an example slurm script one can submit to Compute Canada servers.
 The slurm script may look slightly different depending on how the shared system has been orchestrated.
 ```